-If you’re reading this, you’re aware I write – I’ve started this design blog and contributed many pieces to the Forge and Smith blog, with my articles being shared by industry leaders.
-I’ve come to gain great pleasure and enjoyment from writing.
+If you’re reading this, you’re aware I write – I’ve started this design blog and contributed many pieces to the Forge and Smith blog (with the articles being shared by some industry leaders!).
+I’ve gained great enjoyment from writing.

 It wasn’t always like that though, at school and university I struggled with every essay and written assignment.
 I’m going to share my process and how I’ve grown to become a lover of writing.